 Social systemic and institutional factors:

 - Social support.
-Lower perceived family or social support predicts more upset, Likewise poor family communication and perceived criticism.
+Lower perceived family or social support predicts more upset.
+So does poor family communication and perceived criticism.

 - Institutional factors.
 Lack of informational and emotional support in hospitals, emergency departments and hospices can complicate bereavement adjustment.

 Neimeyer winds up with 11 types of risk factors (again, I added the numbers.)
 The major difference with Meichenbaum’s is the addition of meaning-making.
 Neimeyer’s research has centered on the importance of meaning-making in grief, so that’s not surprising.

 I have exposure to three of Neimeyer’s risk factors — numbers 1, 2 and 5.
 So again it appears I have a modest risk level.

 These sets of risk factors seem to suggest that difficult pre-loss caregiving increases risk of prolonged grief.
 I had the opposite impression.
 I thought that sometimes lifting the burden of caring for someone helped survivors identify benefits from loss and that helped relieve grief symptoms.
 But Neimeyer and Meichenbaum say they have empirical support for the validity of these factors, so I guess I’ll go with it for now at least.

 If the docs are right, pre-loss caregiving is a possible risk factor for me.
 In the month or so before Brady died I was totally committed and involved in taking care of him and trying to help him.
 Five weeks before his death he’d intentionally crashed a car at high speed.
 He wasn’t hurt, miraculously, but it was clear after this, his first and only suicide attempt before he died, that he and we faced a serious life threat.